lynnzYe/asap-dataset/README.md

 - **Beats and downbeats**: annotated with either `b` (for beats), `db` (for downbeats) or `bR` (in cases where standard notation rules are not followed---e.g. rubato or pitckup measures in the middle of the score---and we cannot determine the exact beat position)
 - **time signature changes**: the time signature as a string (e.g., `4/4`).
 - **key changes** (k in [-11,11]): the number of accidentals in the key signature, where 0 is none, positive numbers count sharps and negative numbers count flats.

+### Nota alignment TSV annotation
+For each MIDI performance and MusicXML score we provide a tab-separated value (TSV) file encoding a note-wise alignment of these files.

+- **xml_id**: The note ID of the score note in the MusicXML file.
+To uniquely identify notes that might be repeated (but only notated once in the score), the ID is suffixed with "-REPEAT_NUMBER", most commonly "-1" and "-2".
+- **midi_id**: The unique note ID in the MIDI performance.
+Note IDs are directly inferred if loading using [partitura](https://github.com/CPJKU/partitura) using the `load_performance_midi` method.
+MIDI notes are also uniquely identified by the information given in the next 4 columns:
+- **track**: The track number of the MIDI note.
+- **channel**: The channel number of the MIDI note.
+- **pitch**: The pitch of the MIDI note.
+- **onset**: The onset time of the MIDI note.

 ## Usage examples